meshy/framewirc/README.md

 ### Connecting

-To connect to an IRC network, you will generally create a `Client` object, and tell it to `connect_to` the network of your choice.
-This in turn creates a `Connection`, and an `asyncio.Task` that will be invoked in the event loop.
+To connect to an IRC network, create a `Client` object, and call its `connect_to` method to join the network of your choice.
+This creates a `Connection`, and an `asyncio.Task` that will be invoked in the event loop.

-Once the loop is underway the `Connection` will attempt to connect to the network.
 The `Client` will be responsible for sending a nick and real name once it has.

 If there are any actions that need to be completed on connection, this is probably the time to do it.
 The `Client.on_connect` method can be overridden to